defisym/OpenFusionExamples/Extensions/EpicOnlineServices/ToInstall/Files/Help/EpicOnlineServices/EpicOnlineServices.md

   - AuthType
     - *see: [Preferred Login Types for Epic Account](https://dev.epicgames.com/docs/en-US/epic-account-services/auth/auth-interface#preferred-login-types-for-epic-account)*
     - *To debug with DevAuthTool, disable VPN to avoid 502 error.
 Set portal: 6547, name: EOS.*
+  - Auth Permissions
+    - *Permissions required when login, make sure you have enabled it in dev portal*
   - RequireLauncher
     - *see: [Restarting the App with the Launcher](https://dev.epicgames.com/docs/en-US/game-services/eos-platform-interface#restarting-the-app-with-the-launcher)*
   - RequireBootstrap